jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 * Spring Boot
 * Maven

+# Practical Implementation: Partnering Organization
+To support ANY developed artifcats the Red Hat Healthcare team has created a fictious company named Care Delivery Corporation US (CADuCeUS).
+Care Delivery Corp.
+US is intended to be a multi-faceted healthcare organization with businesses and needs across all healthcare markets.

+Healthcare Facilities:  MCTN
+Sending Application:    MMS (Main Medical Software) Custom Application:     myEHR

 # Other Contributions within Source

 While this repository has all the source code needed to run the solution, it also has several additional artifacts within specific  directories that are needed to run the code:

-* amq: This directory contains the broker script that can be implemented within the A-MQ area created when you did ./artemis create <amqArea> and you just need to place the broker.xml file from this directory in its <path to A-MQ>/<amqArea>/bin
+* amq: This directory is for the amq based implementation of iDAAS, iDAAS currently is implemented with Kafka.
+The amq directory contains the broker script that can be implemented within the A-MQ area created when you did ./artemis create <amqArea> and you just need to place the broker.xml file from this directory in its <path to A-MQ>/<amqArea>/bin
 * content-published: This directory is intended to maintain any content published about the platform.

 # Building